ietf-wg-ohai/oblivious-http/draft-ietf-ohai-ohttp.md

 time.
 Techniques such as padding or timing delays can help protect against such attacks; see {{ta}}.

-If separate entities provide the Oblivious Gateway Resource and target resource, these entities might need an arrangement similar to that between server and relay for managing denial of service; see {{dos}}.
+If separate entities provide the oblivious gateway resource and target resource, these entities might need an arrangement similar to that between server and relay for managing denial of service; see {{dos}}.